gopasspw/gopass/docs/backends.md

 ### NaCl-based custom crypto backend (xc)

 **WARNING**: The future of this backend is unclear.
+It will likely go away soon.
 If [age](https://github.com/FiloSottile/age) proves feasible this backend will be dropped.
 Do not use in production!

 We implemented a pure-Go backend using a custom message format based on the excellent [NaCl library](https://nacl.cr.yp.to/) [packages](https://godoc.org/golang.org/x/crypto/nacl).